ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/interventions/index.rst

 Key questions to address early
 ------------------------------

-There are many questions about the intervention that we need to answer early in the research process in collaboration with the client.
+There are many questions about an intervention that we need to answer early in the research process in collaboration with the client.
 This section lays out several such questions that will help clarify the goals of the project and ensure that basic aspects of an intervention are